laravel/docs/database.md

 <a name="using-multiple-database-connections"></a>
 ### Using Multiple Database Connections

 If your application defines multiple connections in your `config/database.php` configuration file, you may access each connection via the `connection` method provided by the `DB` facade.
-The connection name passed to the `connection` method should correspond to one of the connections listed in your `config/database.php` configuration file:
+The connection name passed to the `connection` method should correspond to one of the connections listed in your `config/database.php` configuration file or configured at runtime using the `config` helper:

     use Illuminate\Support\Facades\DB;